brunobeirao/spring-mybatis-jetty-mvc/README.md

 - The organization of the project was done following the concepts MVC Spring.
 The configured bank was Mysql.
 Jetty was used as a server for easy configuration.
 MyBatis that virtually eliminates all JDBC code and manual configuration.
 On the first screen you have a brief presentation and the link to open the user list.

 ### Procedure for creating data in the database:
-- You should create a Mysql bank.
+- You should create a Mysql database.
 The table creation and insertion data script is in the project root folder (SQL.sql).
 - The /src/main/resources/jdbc.properties file must be configured before uploading the application.

 ### Import and Execution Procedure: